MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-file_rename_info.md

 # FILE_RENAME_INFO structure

 ## -description

-Contains the name to which the file should be renamed.
+Contains the target name to which the source file should be renamed.
 Use only when calling
    <a href="/windows/desktop/api/fileapi/nf-fileapi-setfileinformationbyhandle">SetFileInformationByHandle</a>.

 ## -struct-fields